In Association with Amazon.com

 • Gadkie lebedi, 1966-67, 1972

-- The Ugly Swans (translated by Alice Stone Nakhimovsky and Aleksander Nakhimovsky, 1979
+- The Ugly Swans (translated by Alice Stone Nakhimovsky and Aleksander Nakhimovsky, 1979) / Ugly Swans (a new translation by Maya Vinokour, 2020)

 - Film: Gadkie lebedi, 2006, prod.
 Pro Line, Catherine Dussart Productions (CDP), Federalnoe Agentstvo po Kulture i Kinematografii, dir.
 Konstantin Lopushansky, starring Gregory Hlady, Leonid Mozgovoy, Aleksei Kortnev, Rimma Sarkisyan